What Expenses Does an International Student Loan Cover?

 - Miscellaneous Fees.

 This is not a complete list of what an international student loan can cover, just a general example.
 Further, each international student will have a different total cost of attendance.
 As you may notice, some of these categories are broad.
-For more information about the basics of an international student loan, please follow this link.

 What if I Have a Scholarship?